 Using a keyword research tool is one of the best ways to find keywords.

-There are many of these tools out there, and while none of them will give you a truly accurate view, a good keyword research tool will point you in the right direction.
+There are many of these tools out there, and while none of them will give you a truly accurate view, they can definitely point you in the right direction.

-Based on our experience, if a keyword is registering at all, then chances are it has much higher traffic than what the tool is saying.
+Based on our experience, if a keyword is registering in a keyword research tool at all (even if it has almost no search volume), then chances are it has much higher search volume than the tool says.